 DEEP CLEAN YOUR CRYSTAL

 Since you are already removing all the trimmings, this is the perfect opportunity to do a maintenance check.
 Make sure that there are no burned out light bulbs.
 Then, examine the crystals for chips and ensure the pins are shut tightly.
 Carefully put the crystal back on the fixture.
 At this point, refer back to the trimming instructions and picture.

 TO SUM UP

-To sum up, by following the simple directions it’s as easy as 1, 2, 3.
+To sum up, by following our directions your chandelier will look like new.
 The work is done, now stand back and enjoy your gorgeous crystal chandelier!
-Lastly, our blog The Ultimate Crystal Chandelier Guide is a great read to giving valuable information on crystal lighting.
+Our blog the Ultimate Crystal Chandelier Guide is a great read giving valuable information on crystal lighting.